EmiCB/History-Simulation-Simulator/README.md

 # History Simulation Simulator
 Submission for HackIllinois 2020.

 This project is meant to be a simple game creator for educators.
 Specifically, it is targeted at history teachers who want to continue to run their simulations in the absence of a classroom.
-A favorite part of my high school history classes has always been doing simulations where each student is given a character to roleplay and debate as.
+My favorite part of my high school history classes was when teachers would run simulations.
+We were all assigned characters and had to do research so that we could debate and vote on policies accurate to the time period.
+They were always a lot of fun and helped me learn a lot in a class where I usually struggled to remember things.
+However, these simulations are more difficult to conduct remotely and are less fun when you're not in the same room together, so I decided to make a virtual room with tools to help the teacher run the simulation more smoothly.

 [Download for Windows & Mac Here](https://emicb.itch.io/history-simulation-simulator) (I recommend getting the [itch.io desktop app](https://itch.io/app) since it acts as a launcher)